ejhusom/ejhusom.github.io/posts/my-best-reads-of-2021/index.md

 Another classic from Krakauer, and one of my all time favourites in the outdoors genre.

 ### 24/7: Late capitalism and the end of sleep by Jonathan Crary

+A very interesting take on how modern technology and so-called late capitalism affects our lives.